thomassuedbroecker/ce-cns-problem/documentation/README.md

 After you complete this workshop, you'll have a basic understanding of the following:

-  * Deploy an existing Java microservices container based application example to `Code Engine`
+  * Deploy an existing Java microservices containerized application example to `Code Engine`
       * See the usage of the `IBM Cloud Code Engine CLI` and `kubectl` in the bash script automation
   * Understand internal and external `HTTP/HTTPS routing` between the microservices
   * Use the `Out-Of-The-Box` monitoring for the example application